 - Copy of your driving license

 Failure to meet these laws could result in your company receiving a fine and committing an offence without even realising it.
-In this article we will help answer any queries for forklift road use and help you avoid any unwanted fines in the future.
+In this article, we will help answer any queries about forklift road use and answer the question: can you drive a forklift on public roads?

 Is it Safe And Legal to Operate A Forklift on The Road Over Short Distances?

-If you’re now asking about the legalities on whether a forklift is road legal, you may be wondering ‘Can you drive a forklift on the road over short distances?’.
+If you’re now asking about the legalities of whether a forklift is road legal, you may be wondering ‘Can you drive a forklift on the road over short distances?’.

 When driving a forklift on the road for less than 1000 yards, the forklift is classed as a ‘work truck’ and therefore will only require a more standard licensing and registration.
 Registration and licensing of forklift trucks is governed by the Vehicle Excise and Registration Act (VERA) 1994.
 For licensing purposes, a forklift truck may be described as a “Works Truck” when its use complies with the following criteria: